Duxter7/GA-English-Notes/IT English 11 (A2+).md

 Delete
 Remove

-Diagnose a problem and fix it =
+Diagnose a problem and fix it = troubleshoot